How Automatic Premium Reimbursement Works

 Automatic Premium Reimbursement Availability

-Find out if Automatic Premium Reimbursement is available for your medical plan, Part D, or Medicare Part B premiums by reviewing your Automatic Premium Reimbursement preferences.
-Read about how to view your preferences:
+To determine if Automatic Premium Reimbursement is available for your medical plan, Part D, or Medicare Part B premiums, follow the directions provided in the Turning Automatic Premium Reimbursement On or Off section.

 You can use Express Reimbursement to be reimbursed for your premium expenses if your plan doesn't support Automatic Premium Reimbursement.